Learn more about traffic signals and their use in Kingston by selecting one of the headings below.

 Why are there cameras on poles at some intersections?
 Are we being watched?

-The cameras appearing on poles throughout the City are used to improve the efficiency at signalized intersections.
-These cameras detect vehicles and allow traffic signals to respond to changes in the traffic volumes by varying the length of green lights.
+Vehicle-detection cameras that improve the efficiency of intersections have been installed at many traffic signals in the City.
+These cameras detect the presence of vehicles and allow traffic signals to respond to changes in the traffic volumes by varying the length of green lights.

-For example, new cameras on Alfred Street at Concession Street, allow the traffic signal on Concession Street (a very busy street) to remain green until a vehicle is detected by the cameras on Alfred Street.
-If only one or two vehicles are waiting on Alfred Street, the camera will cause the traffic signal to display a short green light.
-At busier times of the day, the camera will notify the traffic signal to display a longer green light.
+For example, cameras on Alfred Street at Concession Street allow the traffic signal on Concession Street (a very busy street) to remain or "rest in" green until a vehicle is detected by the cameras on Alfred Street.
+If only one or two vehicles are waiting on Alfred Street, the camera will cause the traffic signal to operate a short green light.
+At busier times of the day, the camera will allow the traffic signal to operate a longer green light for vehicles on Alfred Street.

-At intersections outside of the downtown core, where cameras are not in place, magnetic loops buried in the pavement, detect the presence of vehicles and allow the length of green lights to vary with traffic volumes.
+At all intersections outside of the downtown core, if cameras are not in place, magnetic loops imbedded in the pavement detect the presence of vehicles and allow the length of green lights to vary with traffic volumes.
+The vehicle detection cameras are not recording information and the City does not have the ability to watch traffic at this time.

 Can signals be timed so that vehicles can get more green lights?